yuanqing/node-module-patterns/README.md

 y.bar;  //=> undefined
 ```

-#### Member variables on `prototype`
+#### b.
+Member variables on `prototype`

-If member variables are defined on the `prototype`, each instance of the object would **share the same copy** of each member member.
+If member variables are defined on the `prototype`, **each instance of the object would share the same copy of each member variable**.

-Note that private member variables are not possible with this pattern.
-Variables we want to share between the member functions must be attached to `this`.
-In our example, because we want to access the variable `bar` in the member function `fn`, we assign `bar` to `this.bar`.
-As a result, each instance of `foo` has a member variable `bar` which can be accessed and modified from the outside.
+This pattern **does not allow the object to have private member variables**.
+Any variable we want to share among the member functions must be attached to `this`.
+In our example, because we want to access the variable `bar` in the member function `fn`, we must assign `bar` to `this.bar`.
+As a result, each instance of `foo` has a member variable `bar` which can be accessed and modified from the &ldquo;outside&rdquo; (see the usage example).

 ```js
 var foo = function(opts) {